OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/tracebacks/screencast/slides.md

 cobb_douglas(labor, capital, alpha)
 ```

-I attach the entire traceback as `txt` file ...
+I attach the entire traceback as text (copied from the terminal, not a screenshot) ...
+I explain what the AI chatbot suggested and why that did not help.